pyryk/FlickrPhotosetBrowser/README.md

 use it, paste the directory to wp-content/plugins and edit plugin settings in Wordpress settings -> Flickr photosets

+### Localization

+This app supports very simple localization.
+To change strings, change the following options (default values in parentheses):

+* flickrphotosets.texts.flickr_link ("This photoset in Flickr")
+* flickrphotosets.texts.photos ("photos")
+* flickrphotosets.texts.updated ("updated")

+Example

+    flickrphotosets.texts.flickr_link = "See this photoset in Flickr";

 ### Depedencies

 * jQuery (tested with 1.7.1)